Stay in the vineyards: 7 Best Wine Hotels and Winery Accommodations in Croatia

 Like in winemaking, they want to give sincere and authentic experience to wine lovers visiting Croatia.
 The wine cellar stretches on 5 floors underground which is vital for their long aging range of wines and the hotel will host various events and gastronomic workshops.
 They will also include the art with planned exhibitions inside the hotel.

 So, in one place, you’ll have a chance to know Istria much better, through fine art, cuisine, wines, and agriculture.

 4. Meneghetti Wine Hotel, Bale

-Luxurious retreat, in the middle of what it seems unbeaten path in the middle of the woods.
+A luxurious retreat in the middle of what it seems to be an unbeaten path in the middle of the woods.
 At Menegethi Hotel and Winery you will be accommodated in traditional stone houses, surrounded by the olive grove and the amphitheater-shaped vineyards.

 World on its own, Meneghetti offers an indoor and outdoor pool as well as a Meneghetti private beach.
 The cuisine in the restaurant is the combination of modern expressions with a traditional touch, choosing carefully locally sourced ingredients.
 Dinner here can take hours, leaving you selecting the archive bottles of prized Meneghetti Red blend from the wine list that includes the most important Croatian white and red wines as well as world renown international wine regions.